mastodon/documentation/content/en/admin/upgrading.md

 The `reload` operation is a zero-downtime restart, also called "phased restart".
 As such, Mastodon upgrades usually do not require any advance notice to users about planned downtime.
 In rare cases, you can use the `restart` operation instead, but there will be a (short) felt interruption of service for your users.
 {{< /hint >}}

-The **streaming API** server is also updated and requires a restart, doing so will result in all connected clients being disconnected, which can increase load on your server:
+The **streaming API** server is also updated and requires a restart, doing so will result in all connected clients being disconnected, which can increase the load on your server:

 ```bash
 systemctl restart mastodon-streaming